Toloka/docs/en/guide/troubleshooting/troubleshooting.md

 - Delete `$TOLOKA_ASSETS/js/toloka-handlebars-templates.js`.

-See the [Requester's guide](../concepts/spec-advanced.md) for descriptions of the structure of classes and how they work.
+See the [documentation](../concepts/spec-advanced.md) for descriptions of the structure of classes and how they work.

 {% endcut %}